mhmd-azeez/website/input/posts/auth-in-integration-tests.md

 ```

 And that's it!
 With a few lines of code, you now have a flexible mock authentication scheme that you can use in your tests.
 You can also customize it to match your needs.

+You can download the source code on [GitHub](https://github.com/mhmd-azeez/IntegrationTestAuth).